New speakers are added continuously. Please check back to see the latest updates to the Strata Conference program.

 Ted Dunning has been involved with a number of startups with the latest being MapR Technologies where he is Chief Application Architect working on advanced Hadoop-related technologies.
 He is also a PMC member for the Apache Zookeeper and Mahout projects.
 Opinionated about software and data-mining and passionate about open source, he is an active participant of Hadoop and related communities and loves helping projects get going with new technologies.

-George Dyson is a historian of technology whose interests have included the development (and redevelopment) of the Aleut kayak (Baidarka, 1986), the evolution of digital computing and telecommunications (Darwin Among the Machines, 1997), and a path not taken into space (Project Orion, 2002).
-His latest book, Turing’s Cathedral: The origins of the digital universe, illuminates the transition from numbers that mean things to numbers that do things in the aftermath of World War II.
+George is a historian of technology whose subjects have included the development (and redevelopment) of the Aleut kayak (Baidarka , 1986), the evolution of artificial intelligence (Darwin Among the Machines , 1997), and a path not taken into space (Project Orion, 2002).
+His recent Turing’s Cathedral (2012) illuminates the transition from numbers that mean things to numbers that do things in the aftermath of World War II.

 Ben leads Musicmetric’s data science team in an attempt to wrangle some sanity into the Internet’s vast supply of horribly formed music data.
 He has a PhD from the Intelligent Sound and Music Systems group in the Computing Department at Goldsmith University of London.
 His work there focused on merging social and acoustic similarity spaces to drive playlist creation and related user-facing systems.
 He is an expert on metadata, structured data, the semantic web and recommendation systems.
 In his spare time, he is a co-chair of the annual international Workshop On Music Recommendation And Discovery, has given an Ignite London talk about beer styles, occasionally DJs, is an accredited beer judge and homebrews beer.
 He thinks bios in the third person are weird but figures that’s how they’re meant to be written.